racxxhel/Corp_Intelligence/README.md

 ## Conclusion:
 Through this prototype, we have proved that this dataset is valuable in identifying high-revenue, low-headcount targets for B2B services, sector differentiation and strategic segmentation.
 By moving beyond simple filters and adopting a Hybrid Semantic-Numeric clustering approach, we have successfully mapped the complex intricacies of the commercial landscape.
+By incorporating an interface and LLM, the insights gained from clustering are more readable to users and  transform the raw statistical outputs into natural language business intelligence.
+Through bridging the gap between data analytics and intuitive user interaction, the system allows non-technical stakeholders to query the market as if they were speaking to a specialized consultant.